CupKido/izkor-api/README.md

     python main.py -p <port to use>

-the default port is 3500
+The default port is 3500.

-the server currently only has support for http.
+The server currently only has support for http.